Kruskal-style algorithm for cubic Schr\"odinger equation molecule reduction: Rigidity theorem and algorithm

 \subsection{Example of spanning tree}

 Here is an example of molecule reduction, along with the construction of the associated spanning tree.
-The building of the spanning tree heavily depends on the choice of the order of the bridges removal, especially regarding the selection of additional edges.
+The construction of the spanning tree heavily depends on the choice of the order of the bridge removals, especially regarding the selection of additional edges.